 Methods on the Axes draw onto it: .plot() (lines), .scatter() (markers), .bar(), .hist(), .imshow() (heat maps), .contour().
 Setter methods configure it: .set_xlim(), .set_xlabel(), .set_xticks(), .set_title().
 Inspector methods read it: .get_xlim(), .get_xticks().

-The reason the Figure vs. Axes split matters is that almost all content lives on an Axes — the lines you plot, the data you visualize.
-The Figure handles layout — how multiple Axes are arranged on the page, the overall size, the export to file.
-Code that confuses the two ends up bouncing between the implicit current-figure semantics of Pyplot and the explicit object semantics of the core library, which is the most common source of Matplotlib confusion.
+The Figure vs. Axes split matters because almost all content lives on an Axes: the lines you plot, the data you visualize.
+The Figure handles layout, meaning how multiple Axes are arranged on the page, the overall size, the export to file.
+Code that confuses the two ends up bouncing between the implicit current-figure semantics of Pyplot and the explicit object semantics of the core library, the most common source of Matplotlib confusion.

 For laying out multiple Axes in a grid, plt.subplots(rows, cols) returns a 2D array of Axes.
 For irregular layouts where some Axes span multiple grid cells, GridSpec is the right tool.